radical-cybertools/radical.saga/docs/source/tutorial/index.rst

 Tutorial
 ********

-This tutorial covers the job and filesystem packages of saga-python.
-It walks you through examples for local as well as remote job submission and management (ssh, pbs, sge) and file operations (sftp).
+This tutorial explains the job and filesystem packages,  arguably the most widely used capabilities in saga-python.
+It covers local as well as remote job submission and  management (ssh, pbs, sge) and file operations (sftp).

 **Prerequisites:**